dsajdak/ccr-examples/containers/2_ApplicationSpecific/AlphaFold-3/SLURM_GRACE_HOPPER_EXAMPLE.md

 > ```

 You only need to submit the Data Pipeline Slurm script.
-If the Data Pipeline completes wthout errors, it will submit the Inference script with the output from the Data Pipeline automatically
+If the Data Pipeline completes without errors, it will submit the Inference script with the output from the Data Pipeline automatically

 ```